-About UAS, HHG and UAS Online
+About UAS, HHG, and UAS Online

-Urban Arts Space is a College-wide, arts centric, resource that actively promotes the College’s core values of teaching/learning and outreach/engagement through the arts.
-Urban Arts Space first opened its doors in the downtown historic Lazarus Building in 2008 with a three-fold mission: to strategically contribute to the downtown community; to serve as a storefront exhibition and performance space for faculty research and student achievements; and to serve as a place where students gain hands-on experiential learning in a professional, yet "safe," environment.
+Urban Arts Space is a College-wide, arts-centric, resource that actively promotes the College’s core values of teaching/learning and outreach/engagement through the arts.
+Urban Arts Space first opened its doors in the downtown historic Lazarus Building in 2008 with a three-fold mission: to strategically contribute to the downtown community; to serve as a storefront exhibition and performance space for faculty research and student achievements; and to serve as a place where students gain hands-on experiential learning in a professional yet "safe" environment.
 Since its founding, UAS has expanded its footprint to include Hopkins Hall Gallery on campus and UAS Online—a new, online venue for arts presentation and circulation.

 In addition to serving as a laboratory for the tagged degree programs in the arts, Urban Arts Space showcases work by artists of national and international note, including Ohio State faculty.
 For a more extensive roster of UAS’ community programming, see UAS’ searchable exhibitions and events roster and exhibitions archive on the UAS website.
 As part of its mission to challenge perceptions, deepen learning, and increase access to the arts, Urban Arts Space engages audiences (including K-12) through educational programming, classes, summer camps, and tours (all free of charge.)

 In 2020, a renewed emphasis on fulfilling the visual arts units’ curriculum led to the successful implementation of Hybrid Arts Lab (which was conceived in direct response to the significant limitations on modes of expression in the visual arts imposed by the COVID-19 pandemic.)
-And while the pandemic severely restricted our in-person offerings, engagement, and programming, Urban Arts Space strengthened its online presence during the pandemic year.
+While the pandemic severely restricted our in-person offerings, engagement, and programming, Urban Arts Space strengthened its online presence during the pandemic year.